bgsulz/Get-for-Unity/README.md

 public class MyBehaviour : MonoBehaviour
 {
+    // Gets the component from the same GameObject, like GetComponent.
     [Get] public Rigidbody2D rb2d;

+    // Gets the component from the same GameObject or its children, like GetComponentInChildren.
     [GetInChildren] public SpriteRenderer spriteRenderer;

+    // Gets the component from the same GameObject or its parent, like GetComponentInParent.
     [GetInParent] public Collider2D collider;

+    // Gets the component from the same GameObject, like GetComponent; if none found, adds it.
     [GetOrAdd] public NetworkIdentity networkID;

+    // Gets the component from any GameObject, like FindObjectOfType.
     [Find] public GameManager gameManager;

     ...